 If you have peripherals, such as a mouse, keyboard, pen, or headphones, chances are they’re connected using Bluetooth, and if you want to check the battery level, you typically have to use their software or battery indicator in peripheral itself.

-Starting with Windows 10 version 1809 (October 2018 Update), you can now check the battery level more quickly using the Settings app.
+Since the release of Windows 10 version 1809, you can check the battery level more quickly using the Settings app.
 Of course, this is possible only if the Bluetooth device supports this feature.

 How to check Bluetooth devices battery life using Settings

-Use these steps to check the battery level of your compatible Bluetooth devices on Windows 10:
+To check the battery level of your compatible Bluetooth devices, use these steps:

 Click on Devices.